-Once you’ve met the cloud provider requirements, register your Azure environment.
+Once you’ve met the Azure cloud provider requirements, register your Azure environment.

 Before you begin

-This assumes that you have already fulfilled the environment prerequisites described in Azure environment prerequisites.
+This assumes that you have already fulfilled the environment prerequisites described in Azure requirements.

 - Navigate to the Management Console > Environments > Register environment:

 - On the Register Environment page, provide the following information:

 Parameter Description General Information Environment Name (Required) Enter a name for your environment.
 The name:

 - Must be between 5 and 28 characters long.